 Any Member or person having a financial interest in the Association can inspect their own account.
-They may also inspect the second copy of the Register of Members (kept under Rule 65.1.1) which shall be made available to them for inspection within 7 days of the request of a Member or eligible person.
+They may also inspect the second copy of the Register of Members which shall be made available to them for inspection within 7 days of the request of a Member or eligible person.
 The books must be available for inspection at the place they are kept at all reasonable hours.
 The Committee may set conditions for inspecting the books.